dotnet/designs/accepted/2022/FunctionPointers.md

 ### Normalization of calling conventions
 Calling conventions can be specified in one of two ways in metadata:
 - The older "CallKind" enum (which has issues with not being large enough to hold the newer calling conventions).
-- The newer approach of using modopts on the return parameter.
+- The newer approach of using custom modifiers on the return parameter.

 In ECMA, "CallKind" is used with "CallConv":"
 ```